 In the end, the broad bank reform bill defeated by the House this week was a compromise that pleased neither side.

-The bill, which only 89 lawmakers supported, would have allowed banks to enter new lines of business -- a goal the Bush administration and banks had pushed for months -- but was amended with restrictions banks said were too onerous.
+The bill, which only 89 lawmakers supported, would have allowed banks to enter new lines of business -- a goal the Bush administration and banks had pushed for months -- but was amended with restrictions that banks said were too onerous.

-And the vote, with 324 representatives opposed, showed how the compromise became distasteful to two divergent interests: those who wanted to loosen bank regulations without strings attached, and those who feared that to do so now would be distasteful in light of the ongoing savings and loan debacle.
+And the vote, with 324 representatives opposed, showed how the compromise ultimately became distasteful to two divergent interests: those who wanted to loosen bank regulations without any strings attached, and those who feared that to do so now would be distasteful in light of the ongoing savings and loan debacle.